We answer some of your FAQs:

 What are the average national park fees?

 As of November 2018, park fees across the country will decrease to encourage more tourism.
 Park fees contribute towards conservation and maintenance of national parks, so it certainly is money well spent.
-When you book a safari with us, your daily park permits will be organised by us (they can be rather difficult to obtain).
+When you book a African safari with us, your daily park permits will be organised by us (they can be rather difficult to obtain).
 Ask us about the cost of park fees upon inquiry.

 Rwanda is one of the first countries in the world to have banned plastic bags.
 Please make sure you do not carry any plastic bags with you upon arrival at the airport.
 They will be confiscated.